nuxt-modules/sitemap/docs/content/4.nitro-api/nitro-hooks.md

 ### Caching

+In development the hook runs on every request, so changes show up immediately.

-In production with `cacheMaxAgeSeconds` set, the merged sitemap config is cached for the same window as the rendered sitemaps.
-Registered and removed sitemaps appear on the next cache refresh.
-In development the hook runs on every request.
+In production with `cacheMaxAgeSeconds` set, the resolved sitemap list is cached for the same window as the sitemaps themselves.
+Register or remove freely; the change lands on the next refresh, on the same schedule your sitemap content already follows.

-The config cache and the sitemap index cache refresh independently.
-After a removal, the index can list a sitemap whose route already 404s for up to one `cacheMaxAgeSeconds` window.
+Keep one timing detail in mind after a removal: the sitemap list and the sitemap index refresh on their own schedules.
+For up to one cache window, the index may still list a sitemap whose route already returns a 404.
+Crawlers retry; if the window feels too long for your traffic, lower `cacheMaxAgeSeconds`.

 ## `'sitemap:output'`{lang="ts"}